Christopher Werth

-Christopher Werth (born September 16, 1974) is an American professional stock car racing driver and anesthesiologist who last competed part-time in the ARCA Menards Series, driving the No. 72 Chevrolet for CK Motorsports.
+Christopher Werth (born September 16, 1974) is an American professional stock car racing driver and anesthesiologist who currently competes part-time in the ARCA Menards Series, driving the No. 72 Chevrolet for CK Motorsports.

 Racing career

 In 2021, it was revealed that Werth would make his debut in the ARCA Menards Series at Watkins Glen International, driving the No. 74 Ford for Visconti Motorsports, where he started and finished two laps down in twentieth place.
 He returned to Watkins Glen the following year, this time driving the No. 71 Ford for CK Motorsports, where after placing fifteenth in the lone practice session, he qualified in sixteenth but finished in eighteenth after suffering a crash with Amber Balcaen with eight laps to go.

 In 2024, it was revealed that Werth would return to Watkins Glen with CK Motorsports in the No. 71, this time driving a Chevrolet.

 Motorsports results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)